-In this study, we investigate the spatial distribution and the source region size along a magnetic field line for the two types of chorus waves.
+In this paper, we investigate the spatial distribution and the source-region size along a magnetic-field line for the two types of chorus waves.
 The spatial distribution of chorus can give clues about what parameters may affect the excitation of chorus, and has been studied extensively in previous work (e.g., Li et al., 2009; Meredith et al., 2014).
-Using THEMIS data, Li et al. (2009) found that chorus waves have a higher occurrence rate at dayside, although no difference between rising tone and falling tone chorus was made.
+Using THEMIS data, Li et al. (2009) found that chorus waves have a higher occurrence rate at dayside, although no difference between rising-tone and falling-tone chorus was made.
 The higher occurrence rate of chorus waves at dayside was suggested to be caused by the more homogeneous magnetic field, which lowers the threshold of the free energy drive to excite chorus (Spasojevic and Inan, 2010; Keika et al., 2012; Katoh and Omura, 2013; Tao et al., 2014b).
-Note that this threshold condition is different from that for broadband whistler mode waves (Gary, 1993; Gary and Wang, 1996; Viñas et al., 2015), since the generation of broadband whistler waves should be describable using quasilinear theory (Ossakow et al., 1972; Tao et al., 2017a).
-Recently, using Van Allen Probes wave observations, Li et al. (2016) reported that chorus Taubenschuss et al. (2014) compared the wave normal angle of rising and falling tone chorus waves using THEMIS data and found that rising tone chorus can be either quasi-parallel or very oblique with wave normal angle exhibits a bi-modal distribution, with one peak near the quasi-parallel direction and the other peak near the (WNA) close to the resonance cone angle, while chorus fallers typically have WNA close to the resonance cone.
-They also Using Van Allen Probes wave observations, Li et al. (2016) found that quasi-parallel chorus waves dominate over quasi-electrostatic ones during more disturbed geomagnetic periods and at higher L shells.
-However, they did not differentiate between rising or falling tones in the statistical results, since they used the survey mode wave data from the Van Allen Probes, which has low time resolution (1 sample / 6 seconds), while the frequency of discrete elements of chorus changes on the order of 1 kHz typically within less than a second.
-In this study, we use high resolution burst mode waveform data with a sampling rate up to of 35 kHz from Van Allen Probes to analyze the spatial distribution of the rising and falling tone chorus under different geomagnetic activity conditions.
+Note that this threshold condition is different from that for broadband whistler mode waves (Gary, 1993; Gary and Wang, 1996; Viñas et al., 2015), since the generation of broadband whistler waves should be describable using quasi-linear theory (Ossakow et al., 1972; Tao et al., 2017a).
+Recently, Taubenschuss et al. (2014) compared the WNA of rising-tone and falling-tone chorus waves using THEMIS data and found that rising-tone chorus can be either quasi-parallel or very oblique with WNA close to the resonance cone angle, while chorus falling-tone waves typically have WNA close to the resonance cone.
+Using Van Allen Probes wave observations, Li et al. (2016) found that quasi-parallel chorus waves dominate over quasielectrostatic ones during more disturbed geomagnetic periods and at higher L shells.
+However, they did not differentiate between rising or falling tones in the statistical results, since they used the survey mode wave data from the Van Allen Probes, which has low time resolution (1 sample per 6 s), while the frequency of discrete elements of chorus changes on the order of 1 kHz typically within less than a second.
+In this study, we use high-resolution burst-mode waveform data with a sampling rate of 35 kHz from Van Allen Probes to analyze the spatial distribution of the rising-tone and falling-tone chorus under different geomagnetic activity conditions.